check-spelling/auth0-verified-email-address-change/Tenant/README.md

 # Auth0 Tenant Configuration

-This section of the repository contains files for Auth0 Tenant configuration and asset definition.
+This section of the repository contains files for [Auth0 Tenant](https://auth0.com/docs/getting-started/the-basics#account-and-tenants) configuration and asset definition.
 The files are organized to be used with the [Auth0 Deploy CLI tooling](https://auth0.com/docs/extensions/deploy-cli) using Directory format specification.
-The files can be utilized as-is, however review - of asset naming and/or associated asset description, for example - is recommended before deploying.
+Configuration can utilized as-is, however review - e.g. of asset naming and/or associated asset description, for example - is recommended before deploying.

 ## `clients`

+This folder contains the [Auth0 Application](https://auth0.com/docs/applications) (a.k.a.
+Client) definitions, for both the Profile Managemnt application and the Profile Management Service implemented as part of Verified Email Address Change, and as described in the [design document](https://drive.google.com/open?id=1DtjpHFTwK6wN0B6BlaaXpbIFbU0BlUagDlymP0RGZgw).

 ## `resource-servers`

+This folder contains the [Auth0 API](https://auth0.com/docs/apis) definition for the Profile Managemnt API route(s) that typically forms part of the Profile Management Service for Verified Email Address Change as described in the [design document](https://drive.google.com/open?id=1DtjpHFTwK6wN0B6BlaaXpbIFbU0BlUagDlymP0RGZgw).

 ## `rules`

+This folder contains the [Auth0 Rule](https://auth0.com/docs/rules) that essentially drives Verified Email Address Change, as described in the [design document](https://drive.google.com/open?id=1DtjpHFTwK6wN0B6BlaaXpbIFbU0BlUagDlymP0RGZgw).

 ## About Auth0